 Information on what bleed is, why it is needed and how it can be added to a PDF file is available on my page about bleed.

 How to add, edit or remove metadata in a PDF

 There is a separate page about working with metadata on this site.

 Below is a short summary of the various types of software that are available on the market to edit PDF files.

 - Adobe Acrobat (Professional) can be used to both view and manipulate PDF files.
 Next to the basic function discussed above, it can be used to completely repurpose PDF files (add multimedia elements like sound and video, add clickable buttons,…).

-- Even though Adobe carefully avoid positioning Adobe Illustrator as a PDF editor, a remarkable number of PDF files can be opened and modified in Illustrator.
-Its major weakness spot is text handling.
+- Even though Adobe carefully avoids positioning Adobe Illustrator as a PDF editor, a remarkable number of PDF files can be opened and modified in Illustrator.
+Its major weak spot is text handling.

 - Many high-end stand-alone PDF editor applications have vanished in recent years.
 Acrobat seems to dominate the market.

 - Companies who make their money processing PDF files, such as newspapers who need to be able to make small modifications to advertisements, often use the products of OneVision to edit PDF files.
 These are probably the most powerful editors on the market, with a matching price tag.